MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-ntqueryinformationtoken.md

 </dl>
 </td>
 <td width="60%">
-<i>ReturnLength</i> was NULL or the parameter was not writable in order to receive the actual length of the information pointed by <i>TokenInformation</i>.
+<i>ReturnLength</i> was NULL or was not writable in order to receive the actual length of the information pointed by <i>TokenInformation</i>.

 </td>
 </tr>